keu/docs/software/deploy-nfs.md

         nfsMountDagDeployment: true
 ```

-Once you have saved the file, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+Once you have saved the file, push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).
 This process needs to be completed only once per Software installation.

-## Provision an NFS Volume
+## Provision an NFS volume

 While you can use any NFS volume for this step, we recommend using your cloud provider's primary NFS volume solution: